Become a Member

 Perhaps you knew the moment you stepped through the door that this is the place for you.
-Perhaps you came to a few services, joined a team, group, or task force, and began to settle in to congregational life.
+Perhaps you came to a few services, joined a team or group and began to settle into congregational life.
 Perhaps you are new to us and want to make First Unitarian Society of Ithaca your spiritual home.
 Or perhaps you have been with us for years and have now decided to officially join our membership.

 What does it mean to be a member?

 A member is, simply stated, someone who has signed our membership book.
 However, we think of membership as a deeper connection to the congregation.
 Choosing to take the step from “friend,” to “member,” means committing to the mission, vision, and principles of our congregation.

 Membership (if obtained at least 30 days prior to the vote) gives one the right to vote on congregational issues at our annual meeting each May, or any special votes called by the Board throughout the year.